heritage arts glass project

 Painting Realist

 Become the artist you wish to be.
 Apply time-tested artistic methods to improve drawing, color, value and composition.
-Work in all media, from life as well as from photography, to further develop your own very distinctive style.
+Work in all media, from life as well as from photography, to further develop your own distinctive style.
 Class meets in Room 104.
-Instructor: Terry Harrison.
+Instructor Terry Harrison

 Pottery